whale-91/usePopcorn/README.md

 - show stats about your watched movies
 - use Enter key to start searching movie
 - use Esc key to close the movie detail
-- watched movies stored in browser local stora
+- watched movies stored in browser local storage